What is iOS A/B testing

 Mobile app A/B testing makes it easy for testers to demonstrate return on investment (ROI), because tests are created with a quantifiable goal in mind and results are easy to track and measure.
 Teams become more efficient, as testing ensures developers and designers focus their time building experiences that are proven to convert.

-All categories of iOS applications can benefits from A/B testing, and depending on the app, teams may prioritize testing different elements.
+All categories of iOS applications can benefit from A/B testing, and depending on the app, teams may prioritize testing different elements.
 Within the app, nearly every element can be altered and tested.
-Product managers, marketers, and app developers often experiment with:
+Product managers, marketers and app developers often experiment with:

-Optimizely is a platform that makes mobile A/B testing easy, allowing users to build, create, and measure, and connect experiences across devices.
+Optimizely is a platform that makes mobile A/B testing easy, allowing users to build, create, measure and connect experiences across devices.
 Test it out on your iOS application today.